Epistemic Pitfalls

 • Anomalies of Language

-• What Berkeley called the mist and veil of words can cause confusion and impede reasoning.
+• What Berkeley called the mist and veil of words is a source of confusion that can impede reasoning.

 • Bias